luigiselmi/kafka-clients/README.md

 * UDP port 4789 for overlay network traffic
 * TCP port 5601 Kibana

-After the swarm has been created with a manager the workers, we can check that they are available and ready by executing the following command on the manager node
+After the swarm has been created, with a manager and the workers, we can check that they are available and ready by executing the following command on the manager node

     $ docker node ls

+All the containers in the cluster must be member of an overlay network in order to use a DNS and be able to use the host names instead of their IP addresses.
+We create the network, e.g. kafka-clients-net, from the manager node with the command

+    $ docker network create -d overlay --attachable kafka-clients-net

+The services in the docker-compose files all use the same network name so it will be easier to just use it for the test.
+The docker images used in the docker-compose files should be pulled automatically from Docker Hub.
+The pulling of the images should work in the manager node but it may fail in the worker
+EC2 nodes on the Amazon cloud.
+One easy way to bypass this potential problem is to manually pull the required images on each worker node.
+You may want to remove unused images before starting to pull the images for the application using the command

+    $ docker rmi $(docker images -a -q)

+When all the images are available on each node we can deploy the first stack of services (i.e. Zookeeper, Kafka, Elasticsearch and Kibana) on the swarm using the docker-compose file

+    $ docker stack deploy --compose-file docker-compose-fcd-thessaloniki.yml frameworks-stack

+We name this stack framework-stack.
+We can see the services started and in which node have been deployed using the command

+    $ docker stack ps frameworks-stack